-To make a back popcorn stitch, turn your work, make the 3-ch t-ch and treble into the next stitch.
+To make a back popcorn stitch (this could also be referred to as a wrong side popcorn stitch), turn your work, make the 3-ch t-ch and treble into the next stitch.
 Now work a back popcorn stitch into the next stitch (this will be the ch1 part of the popcorn stitch on the row below, don’t work into the popcorn stitch loop that lies next to it).
 Now work in the exact same way as the front popcorn stitch above, from*…

 …but when you reach ^, you need to insert the hook from back to front, into the top of the first of the 5 trebles you made…